 We get commissions for purchases made through links in this post.

 How to Make a Moss Pole

 To make a moss pole soak sphagnum moss in water.
-With a wire cutter cut chicken wire to the desired with.
-Gently put humid sphagnum moss on top of the chicken wire leaving 1-inch on each side.
-Roll the chicken wire and form the moss pole either flat or round.
-Use 7 zip ties to tie your moss pole tightly.
+With a wire cutter, cut chicken wire to the desired.
+Put humid sphagnum moss on the chicken wire, leaving 1 inch on each side.
+Roll the chicken wire and form the moss pole, either flat or round.
+Use seven zip ties to tie your moss pole tightly.
 Put the moss pole in your container of choice and add potting mix.
-Tie your plant onto the moss pole and water it every couple of days.
+Tie your plant onto the moss pole and water it every few days.

 - Sphagnum moss

 - Zip ties